davidguttman/vibemob/docs/PROJECT.md

 *It should be updated infrequently, primarily when core goals, tech, or patterns change.*

 See `docs/SPEC_v0.1.md` for the detailed v0.1 specification.
+See `docs/plan-v0.1.0.md` for the v0.1 development plan.
-See `docs/plan-v0.1.md` for the step-by-step development plan.
+See `docs/plan-v0.2.0.md` for the v0.2 feature development plan.

 ---